-Each Participant District, including the District, has entered into reimbursement agreements with the Developer of the Regional Facilities serving all Participant Districts pursuant to which the Participant District agrees to reimburse the Developer for the Participant District's pro rata share of the costs of the Regional Facilities based on the Participant District's total ultimate estimated connections as compared to the total connections in all eleven Participant Districts.
-In addition, such reimbursement agreements contemplate the Participant District will reimburse the Developer for the Participant District's pro rata share of (i) the Developer costs for creation of all eleven Participant Districts and (ii) the administrative and operation advances to all eleven Participant District's pro rata share of 1 to 11.
-Finally, each Participant District, including the District, has entered into reimbursement agreements with the Developer of the Internal Facilities serving the specific Participant District pursuant to which the Participant District agrees to reimburse the Developer for the Internal Facilities serving only the specific Participant District.
-Before such Internal Facilities are purchased by a Participant District, the developer leases them to the Master District for its use in serving the retail customers within the Participant District.
-After purchase of such Internal Facilities by a Participant District, the Master District will continue to lease the Internal Facilities from the Participant District.
+Each Participant District, including the District, has entered into reimbursement agreements with the Developers of the Regional Facilities serving all Participant Districts pursuant to which the Participant District agrees to reimburse the Developers for the Participant District's pro rata share of the costs of the Regional Facilities based on the Participant District's total ultimate estimated connections as compared to the total connections in all eleven Participant Districts.
+In addition, such reimbursement agreements contemplate the Participant District will reimburse the Developers for the Participant District's pro rata share of (i) the Developers costs for creation of all eleven Participant District's pro rata share of 1 to 11.
+Finally, each Participant District, including the District, has entered into reimbursement agreements with the Developer of the Internal Facilities serving the specific Participant District pursuant to which the Participant District agrees to reimburse the Developers for the Internal Facilities serving only the specific Participant District.
+Before such Internal Facilities are purchased by a Participant District, the Master District will continue to lease the Internal Facilities from the Participant District.